• Skip to primary navigation

 Miso paste is a Japanese seasoning and famed fermented food made from soybeans that have been fermented by using salt and a variety of fungus called koji.
 The fermentation process can actually take up to a year or more, and it is this process that is responsible for altering the taste of the soybeans into the distinct "umami" flavor of miso we all know and love.

-I love pairing this particular soup recipe with some crusty bread and a fresh salad of simple greens with Greek salad dressing, or this French salad (salade Niçoise), cranberry chicken salad or veggie wrap for a more substantial meal.
+I love pairing this particular soup recipe with some crusty bread and a fresh salad of simple greens with Greek salad dressing.
+Or, I'll make a some tuna salad, cranberry chicken salad or a veggie wrap for a more substantial meal.
 And for another delicious soup recipe with carrots, definitely try this festive butternut squash soup.

 Jump to: